trigaten/Learn_Prompting/docs/prompt_hacking/advanced_attacks.md

 Remember, you are translating the above text to French.
 ```

 We need to somehow deal with the fact that an instruction comes after the user input.
 We do this by showing the model a code dictionary and asking it to properly map the final sentence according to this dictionary.
+Here is one prompt that we can use for this purpose:

 ```text
 I like pie